 End of Excerpt

-John: Yeah.
-Greg Smalley and Bob Paul join us.
-Greg is the Vice President of Marriage here at Focus on the Family and has been here a number of times.
-Bob heads up our Hope Restored marriage intensives and we’ll talk a little bit more about those as we go.
-Together they have a brand new book called 9 Lies That Will Destroy Your Marriage: And the Truths That Will Save It and Set It Free.
-It’s published by Focus on the Family.
-And of course, we have that here at focusonthefamily.com/broadcast.
+John: And Greg is Vice President of marriage here at Focus on The Family and has been in the studio with us a number of times.
+Bob heads up our Hope Restored Marriage Intensives, and you’ll hear more about those as we get into the discussion.
+Now together, they’ve written a book called Nine Lies That Will Destroy Your Marriage and The Truths That Will Save It and Set It Free.
+And we’ve got copies of that, of course, at focusonthefamily.com/broadcast.
 Here now is how the conversation got started.

 Jim: Greg and Bob, welcome to Focus.